feedhenry/turbo/README.md

 You can debug tests with Turbo and your Node.js debugging tool of choice as follows:

-- first put 'debug' in the test you wish to debug
+- first put 'debugger' statements in the test you wish to debug
 - then run Turbo as follows:

-    $ node --debug ./node_modules/.bin/turbo <turbo-args>
+    $ node --debug-brk ./node_modules/.bin/turbo <turbo-args>